 Lausanne With Kids: Why Switzerland’s Lake City Is Surprisingly Family-Friendly

 Lausanne may have a reputation for Olympic museums, vineyard terraces, and polished lakefront hotels, but it is also one of the easiest European cities to visit with children.
 We were lucky enough to visit here in late June with our 5 and 8 year olds, and they haven’t stopped raving about it since.
 It’s compact, clean, safe, and built around outdoor living.
 There is space to run.
 There is water to swim in.
 There are trains that run on time.
 And there is just enough culture to make parents feel accomplished without overwhelming younger travelers.
 If you are planning a Swiss itinerary and debating whether Lausanne works with kids, the answer is yes especially in spring and summer.
-Read our full Laussane Travel Guide here.
+Read our full Lausanne Travel Guide here.

 THINGS TO DO